Imaginativeone/Advanced-CSS-and-Sass-Flexbox-Grid-Animations-and-More/Table-of-Contents.md

 # Advanced CSS and Sass: Flexbox, Grid, Animations and More!

 - [ ] Advanced CSS and Sass: Flexbox, Grid, Animations and More!
-  - [ ] 01 Welcome, Welcome, Welcome!
+  - [ ] Section 01 Welcome, Welcome, Welcome!
+    - [ ] 001 Welcome to the Most Advanced CSS Course Ever!.mp4
+    - [ ] 002 READ BEFORE YOU START!.html
+    - [ ] 003 Setting up Our Tools.mp4
   - [ ] 02 Natours Project — Setup and First Steps (Part 1)
   - [ ] 03 How CSS Works, A Look Behind the Scenes
   - [ ] 04 Introduction to Sass and NPM